Candida Martinelli's Italophile Site

 and an On-Line Gallery Illustrated

-Artist Biographies Italian
+Artist Biographies There are some

 staggering statistics about Italy and art.
 For example, Italy is